Quick facts about drones

 Drones and the law

-Flying a drone or remotely piloted aircraft (RPA) is legal in New Zealand, however there are regulations set by the Civil Aviation Authority (CAA).
-These regulations include (but are not limited to):
+Flying a drone is legal in Singapore, however there are regulations set by the Civil Aviation Authority of Singapore (CAAS).

-For the most up-to-date information on drone regulations check the CAA website.
+For the most up-to-date information on drone regulations check the CAAS website.

 Keep in mind, laws differ across the world.
+For example, in the European Union, you’re allowed to fly up to 152 metres high.
 Make sure you know the local laws when travelling with your drone.

 How to compare drones